darkknight2001/Library-Assistant/README.md

 # Material Design Library Management Software using JavaFX
-This is a library management software developed using JavaFX programming language.
-The entire development video with explanation of each and every part (in realtime) is available in my YouTube Channel [Genuine Coder Youtube Channel](https://www.youtube.com/playlist?list=PLhs1urmduZ29jTcE1ca8Z6bZNvH_39ayL).

 ### New Features
 * Added Search Option in Book and Member List.